webman-php/webman-manual/resource/doc/en/components/validation.md

 ])->validate();
 ```

-`beforeToday` and `todayOrBefore` can conveniently express "must be before today" or "must be today or earlier":
+`beforeToday` and `todayOrBefore` conveniently express "must be before today" or "must be today or earlier":

 ```php
 Validator::make($data, [